 How much will my lump sum be?

-The lump sum automatically paid on retirement is three times your annual pension and is tax-free.
+The lump sum automatically paid on retirement is three times your annual pension.
 It is based on your career average pay and your total membership.
 The calculation of the lump sum is 3/80ths of your career average pay for every year of total membership.
-When you take your benefits, you will be able to exchange some of your pension to receive a bigger tax-free lump sum.
-Further information on giving up some of your pension to increase your lump sum is provided below.
+When you take your benefits, you will be able to exchange some of your pension to receive a bigger lump sum.
+The lump sum will be paid tax-free to most members, but there is a limit on how much tax-free cash you can take from UK pension schemes.
+The limit is called the lump sum allowance and is generally £268,275.
+It may be higher if you hold protection from lifetime allowance tax charges.
+If you exceed the limit, you would pay tax on the excess at your marginal tax rate.

+Further information on giving up some of your pension to increase your lump sum is provided in example 1.

 Example 1: Pension and lump sum calculation

 On retirement at age 65 a Scheme member has: